levidxyz/ZapTrelloToWIP/README.md

 ### How does it work?
 You set create a [Zapier](https://zapier.com/) "Zap" and a [WIP Badge](https://wipbadge.com/) "Connection".
-- The Zap will take each new Trello card and create a Github issue from it.
+- The Zap will take each new Trello card and create a GitHub issue from it.
-- The Connection will the Github issue and create a WIP todo for your chosen Product.
+- The Connection will the GitHub issue and create a WIP todo for your chosen Product.

 ### Seems like a lot of moving parts...
 It is. 🤷